zyanTheKid/Packet-Sniffer/README.md

 is displayed on the screen.

-This application depends exclusively on the NETProtocols library (also developed and maintained by EONRaider from version 2.0.0 and above and can be run by any Python 3.8+ interpreter.
+This application depends exclusively on the NETProtocols library developed and maintained by EONRaider from version 2.0.0 and above and can be run by any Python 3.8+ interpreter.

 ## Demo